 Empire The 500 Greatest Movies of All Time—Empire readers, along with a few filmmakers and critics, once again voted for their favorite films of all time in a mainstream/popular list.
 This link is from the Internet Archive.

-Empire The 301 Greatest Movies of All Time—Empire was a little more conservative in 2014 and presented just the top-301 films of all time in a popular/mainstream list.
+Empire The 301 Greatest Movies of All Time—Empire was a little more conservative in 2014 and presented just the top-301 films of all time in a mainstream/popular list.
 This link is from the Internet Archive.

-Empire 100 Greatest Movies—Continuting the trend, the magazine now provides only the top 100 films in a mainstream/popular list.
+Empire 100 Greatest Movies—Continuting the trend, the magazine now provides only the top 100 films.

 Esquire UK The 50 Greatest British Films Of All-Time—The results of a poll of 2,000 people in which Lawrence of Arabia comes in both 11th and 41st.

-Everyone's a Critic The Top 200—The now-defunct site took user ratings to create a strongly mainstream list that also leans both highbrow and popular.
+Everyone's a Critic The Top 200—The now-defunct site took user ratings to create a very strongly mainstream list.
 This link is from the Internet Archive.

 FilmCrave Top 100 Movies of All-Time—Films are ranked based on user ratings in a strongly popular list that is also mainstream.

-Filmweb Ranking—The highest rated films on a Polish web site create a strongly popular list.
+Filmweb Ranking—The highest rated films on a Polish web site create a popular list that also leans mainstream.

-Flicks.co.nz The 100 Greatest Movies Ever MadeThe result of a poll of approximately 3,000 film fans in New Zealand is a mainstream/popular list.
+Flicks.co.nz The 100 Greatest Movies Ever MadeThe result of a poll of approximately 3,000 film fans in New Zealand is a strongly mainstream/popular list.
+There is also a PDF checklist of all films.
+Both links are from the Internet Archive.

 FNAC/Le Monde Les Grands Films du Siecle [The Greatest Films of the Century]—The results of a fan poll in France.
 English speaking film fans should be able to figure out most of the titles.
 This link is from the Internet Archive.